 The Healey Library’s Grossmann Gallery, named after former University Librarian Walter Grossmann, is on the fifth floor mezzanine of the Joseph P. Healey Library and provides space for exhibitions created by Library departments or sponsored by official University programs.

 Exhibitors may use all or part of the gallery spaces.
-If exhibitors wish to use fewer than four of the gallery walls, they must specify which walls they prefer to use on the Healey Library’s Grossmann Gallery Policies and Application.
+If exhibitors wish to use fewer than four of the gallery walls, they must specify which walls they prefer to use on the Healey Library’s Grossmann Gallery Application Form.
 For more information about the Gallery (space, guidelines, and more) review gallery polices and rules of use and complete the Healey Library’s Grossmann Gallery Application Form.

 The Grossmann Gallery is available to departments and programs of the University.
 Student exhibits must have the sponsorship of a University department or registered student organization.